epicweb-dev/web-app-fundamentals/exercises/02.routing/02.problem.links/README.md

 # Links

-Now that we've got route files in place, we'll want a way to link between the routes so users can navigate from one route to another.
+👨‍💼 Now that we've got route files in place, we'll want a way to link between the routes so users can easily navigate from one route to another.
 To do this, we'll use the `Link` component from `@remix-run/react`.

 🐨 Add three Link elements above the `<Outlet />`.
 The router in Remix supports "relative" links, so you can just pass the route name to the `to` prop.
 The links should go to <LinkToApp to="/users/kody" />,

 <LinkToApp to="/users/kody/host" />, and <LinkToApp to="/users/kody/renter" />.
-Because
-these links will be rendered in the <LinkToApp to="/users/kody" />
+Because these links will be rendered in the <LinkToApp to="/users/kody" />
 route, you can pass the route name to the `to` prop.

 The `index` route may be tricky because if you try to pass `"index"` to the `to`